sweetalert2/sweetalert2/README.md

 1. When in the SweetAlert2 directory, run the command ``npm install`` to install npm packages.

-1. Start gulp watcher ``gulp watch`` to automatically minify the SCSS and JS-files.
+1. Start gulp watcher ``gulp watch`` to automatically build and minify the SCSS and JS-files.

 1. Make a pull request and wait for approval.